Interior Design Services

 Step 1: Initial Consult in your home

 This is where you start off with an initial consultation where we each get to know each other and decipher your style and tastes.
 We chat about how you use the space, who else uses the space, what your hopes and dreams are for the house and any other important elements.
 We also run through any questions your tradespeople may have for you that you aren’t confident answering without a professional opinion.
 The initial consultation should last anywhere from an hour to two hours.
 It’s a nice little discovery session and you aren’t obligated to continue with the services after this meeting if you don’t feel it’s a good connection.
-Typically you should expect to pay anywhere between $200-$300 for the initial consultation (My pricing is all detailed on this page).
 If your designer or decorator is offering free initial consultations, I’d be pretty wary of this, they need to be valuing their time in order for you to feel like you are getting great, quality service and advice.

 Step 2: Design Concepts